cirruslabs/cirrus-ci-docs/docs/pricing.md

 ### Buying Compute Credits

-To see your current balance, recent transactions and to buy more compute credits go to your organization's settings page:
+To see your current balance, recent transactions and to buy more compute credits, go to your organization's settings page:

 ```bash
 https://cirrus-ci.com/settings/github/MY-ORGANIZATION